annestarley/Personal-Website-ch-33-/README.md

+# My Personal Website
-This a my personal website.
-It includes links to my LinkedIn, Facebook, Instagram, and GitHub accounts.
+### My website exhibits my love for Seattle and includes links to my LinkedIn, Facebook, Instagram, and GitHub accounts.
+This page can be found at annestarley.surge.sh